-For many years, Tina has chosen to specialise & perfect her electrolysis hair removal on transgender women for both facial hair and in particular, pre-operative donor/surgical areas in preparation for SRS.
-She is experienced in dealing with F-M graft sites.
+For nearly twenty years, Tina has specialised in electrolysis hair removal for transgender women, for both face and body hair and in particular, pre-operative donor/surgical areas in preparation for SRS.

 She is quite accustomed to working in conjunction with surgical dates and surgeons’ preferences.
 She recently spent time with Mr Philip Thomas at Brighton’s Nuffield Hospital discussing pre-surgical electrolysis hair removal.
 As surgical methods progress it is only natural that Electrolysis techniques should progress too.